AdrSanWal/tv-finder/README.md

       Go to folder/tv-finder and run:

-      docker-compose up -d --build
+      docker-compose up -d

-3. Get the CONTAINER ID
+3. Start a session within the default directory of the container

       In the same folder run:

-      docker ps

-      Identify the CONTAINER ID of the tv-finder_django image

-4. Start a session within the default directory of the container

-      In the same folder run:

-      docker exec -it CONTAINER ID bash
+      docker exec -it tv-finder_django_1 bash

-5. Fill database with some examples
+4. Fill database with some examples

       Go to code/tvfinder and run: